railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 You can also assign a language to a partner (customer or supplier), in which case all the documents sent to that partner will be automatically translated into that language.

-.. attention:: More information about languages
+.. attention:: More about Languages

-	The base version of Open ERP is translated into the following languages: English, German, Chinese, Spanish, Italian, Hungarian, Dutch, Portuguese, Romanian, Swedish and Czech.
+	The base version of OpenERP is translated into the following languages: English, German, Chinese, Spanish, Italian, Hungarian, Dutch, Portuguese, Romanian, Swedish and Czech.

 	But other languages are also available: Arabic, Afghan, Austrian, Bulgarian, Indonesian, Finnish, Thai, Turkish and Vietnamese..

-As administrator you can install a new main working language into the system.
+As administrator, you can install a new main working language into the system.

 	#.
 Select :menuselection:`Administration` in the Menu Toolbar and click
 	   :menuselection:`Translations --> Load an Official Translation` in the main menu window,